irrawaddy28/PTgen/MYREADME.md

 *#make will prompt you to enter fst src/include path.
 I entered: /ws/ifp-48_1/hasegawa/amitdas/work/ws15-pt-data/kaldi-trunk/tools/openfst/src/include
 Now compilation should go through fine and you should see be able to see two binary files: aligner, compute_turker_similarity*
 # Step 3.
-Now run the main script from $D
-*> cd $D/PTgen*
-*> ./run.sh test/ws15/settings-swahili*

-# Step 4.
-Use the following task specific settings to generate lattices in stage 14
+Modify the *settings file* to generate TPLM (or GTPLM) lattices in stage 14 (or stage 15)
-The script can generate two kinds of lattices:
+A sample *settings file* is **test/ws15/settings-swahili**.
+Based on how you modify the parameters in this settings file, you can generate two kinds of lattices:
 **Raw lattices:** These lattices have *.TPLM extension.
 These are not rescored using the language model (G) since we do the language model rescoring explicitly within our MAP adaptation.

 **Language model rescored lattices**: These lattices have *.GTPLM extension.
 These are rescored the lattices since they have rescored using the language model (G).
 Such lattices are primarily used in stage 15 for oracle error evaluation.